kabilan2003/jetbot-isaac-ros-omniverse/README.md

 Open Visual Scripting: Window > Visual Scripting > Action Graph.

 ![image](https://github.com/kabilan2003/jetbot-isaac-ros-omniverse/assets/109456728/76d70509-7a08-4ff6-ba9f-270882987bca)
+1. on play back tick
+2. isaac create veiwport
+3. isaac get veiwport ridar product
+4. isaac set camera
+5. ros1 camera helper

+list of omni graph node are used for camera interfacing with jetbot with omni isaac ros

 The ROS1 Camera Helper is a versatile utility designed to streamline camera-related tasks within the Robot Operating System (ROS) environment.
 This package simplifies the process of publishing camera data by indicating the type of data to publish and the corresponding ROS topic for publication.